Stephen Simpson (musician): Career

-In 2004 Simpson began his career as a keyboardist with the grammy-nominated artist Estelle, joining her on her 2005 European tour supporting John Legend.
-Moving to London in the summer of 2007 Simpson began working closely with Russian producer DJ Vadim with whom he formed a production duo "Butterfish Black" and a band "The Electric".
-After leaving the band in the winter of 2011, Simpson went on to work closely with numerous musical artists including Chipmunk, Liam Bailey, Robinn, Altrego, Natural Self and Hawkhouse before teaming up with Chesca Royalty in 2017 to work on several tracks on her "System Olympia" project.
+Having established himself as a much sort after musician Simpson then went on to join the Grammy-nominated artist Estelle and her live band on her 2005 European tour as keyboardist and bassist under the music direction of Steve Octave, where they opened for John Legend.
+In the summer of 2007, Simpson relocated to London and began a close working relationship with Russian producer DJ Vadim.
+Together, they formed a production duo known as "Butterfish Black" and a band called "The Electric".
+After parting ways with the band in the winter of 2011, Simpson ventured into collaborations as a musician with numerous musical artists, including Chipmunk, Liam Bailey, Robinn, Jasper Erkens, Natural Self, Hawkhouse, Krept and Konan, Jesse Boykins III and Bilal.